dudesweet/Agility2020-Access101/lab2.rst

 #.
 Click **Logon**.

    This will open the APM Webtop landing page that shows the resources you are allowed to access.
 In this lab, we’ve only configured one resource:
-   **Network Access**, but you can add as many as you want and they will appear on this Webtop page.
+   **F5 Rocks**, but you can add as many as you want and they will appear on this Webtop page.

    |image43|